lsst-dm/dmtn-021/index.rst

 kernel.
 The covariance matrix has been significantly diagonalized.
-While the covariance of the decorrelated image might at first glance appear high relative to the random expectation, we show (below) that it is equal to the theoretical value obtained using a basic implementation of the `Zackay, et al. (2016) <https://arxiv.org/abs/1601.02655>`__ algorithm.
+While the covariance of the decorrelated image might at first glance appear high relative to the random expectation, we show (below) that it is equal to the value obtained using a basic implementation of the `Zackay, et al. (2016) <https://arxiv.org/abs/1601.02655>`__ "proper" image subtraction procedure.

 .. raw:: html